 Best Cruise Lines for the Money

 Carnival Cruise Lines specializes in low-cost fun, offering frequent sales and early booking rates on already low prices.
-In fact, finding an itinerary for less than $100 per person per day is the norm for passengers on Carnival's 24 ships.
-Although the line's rates don't cover necessities (like beverages), cruisers can choose from a variety of drink packages tailored to a wide range of preferences and budgets.
+In fact, finding an itinerary for less than $100 per person per night is the norm for passengers on Carnival's 24 ships.
+Although the line's rates don't cover some necessities (like beverages), cruisers can choose from a variety of drink packages tailored to a wide range of preferences and budgets.
 As for access to the ships' pools, water parks, mini-golf courses and evening entertainment — well, that won't cost you a penny more than your standard fare.

 Norwegian is quickly becoming a force to be reckoned with in the cruise world, expanding its fleet and offering affordable trips to destinations around the world.
 What's more, Norwegian doesn't charge extra to ditch the steadfast cruise rules — such as dress codes and assigned meal times — still enforced by other lines.
-Those who travel with Norwegian can eat whenever they want, wherever they want, wearing anything they want.
-And though meals at specialty restaurants will cost extra, several eateries across the fleet offer dining for as low as $5.
+Those who travel with Norwegian can eat whenever they want, wherever they want, wearing (pretty much) anything they want.
+And though meals at specialty restaurants will cost extra, several eateries across the fleet offer dining for as low as $15 per person.

 MSC caters primarily to European cruisers, but the line's rates don't come close to matching those of the typical European land vacation.
 Once you get past the cost of flying to a foreign port of call, MSC will allow you to experience destinations around the world at extremely reasonable rates, with cruises around the Mediterranean, northern Africa and South America costing less than $100 a night.
 In addition to dining in many of the onboard restaurants and access to facilities like pools, cinemas and bowling alleys, MSC rates also cover fitness classes and gratuities.

 Disclaimers about ship ratings: A ship's Health Rating is based on vessel inspection scores published by the Centers for Disease Control and Prevention (CDC).
 If a ship did not receive a CDC score within 22 months prior to the calculation of its Overall Rating, its Health Rating appears as N/A; in such a case, the ship's Overall Rating is calculated using the average Health Rating of all CDC-rated ships within the cruise line.
 All ship Traveler Ratings are based on ratings provided under license by Cruiseline.com.